What you need to know about being a patient at the Ambulatory Practice of the Future.

 Are there forms I need to review and sign at my visit?

 Yes, we will ask you to review and sign three forms.
 These are available from the Front Desk or (except the HIPAA form) when you sign in at the kiosk in the APF foyer.

 - HIPAA: Required under the HIPAA privacy act, and authorizes us to share your personal health information with other providers and health systems, as needed for your care

-- Surescript: the network Partners hospitals use to share your medication history with other authorized providers and pharmacies to help provide you the best, most reliable and secure care possible
+- Surescript: The network Mass General Brigham hospitals use to share your medication history with other authorized providers and pharmacies to help provide you the best, most reliable and secure care possible

 Can you text me reminders about my appointments?

 If we have a current contact number, we will text reminders to you 2-4 days before your scheduled appointment.
 Ask our Front Desk for more details about this service.

 How do I reschedule an appointment if I cannot make it?